Ideas for an Halloween Costume Contest

 Even our local grocery store throws a Halloween Party for their customer's and neighborhood children on the Saturday before Halloween each year.
 There is Halloween trick or treating throughout the store where specific department employees hand out goodies.
 There is food, drinks and a costume contest divided by age groups.
 My grandsons love going to this party each year.

 So whatever age group your Halloween party is for this year, don't forget to include a costume contest as part of the festivities.
 No matter what age we are, we love to create an "alter personality" and dress up in costumes that reflect characters we love.
-A Halloween costume contest gives you that much more reason to show off your costume.
+For the past five years I have attended a family oriented Halloween party put on by friends.
+They pick a theme and hold a contest each year.
+My boyfriend has won several times already!
+He loves it!

 Let the Party Begin!